 Want to know who feeds the world?

-We are the Barefoot and Bold by Catherine Bennett
+We are the Barefoot and Bold by Kia Beth

 Despite the grim picture of agriculture across the land that settlers call the United States of America, there is still a glimmer of hope.
-Cat sees these rays of light in the young people, like herself, who are striving to practice small scale organic agriculture.
+Kia sees these rays of light in the young people, like zerself, who are striving to practice small scale organic agriculture.

-Click on the image to hear about Cat's growing friendship with a winged family of ravens.
+Click on the image to hear about Kia's growing friendship with a winged family of ravens.

 Unless otherwise noted, all the art and content was created by Blake Lavia and TZINTZUN.

-All the work contributed by the guest artist, Catherine Bennett, exists under her sole copyright.
+All the work contributed by the guest artist, Kia Beth, exists under zer sole copyright.

 Back to top